adrien-zinger/adrien-zinger.github.io/_posts/2022-05-10-operation-propagation.md

 good enough for small data, but not for a large buffer.

-So nodes are receiving hash/ids of the data and increment locally the number of times a nodes say _"Hi!
-I get that data by the way"_.
+So nodes are receiving hash/ids of the data and increment locally the number of times a node say _"Hi!
+I get that data, by the way"_.

 ```js
 // On receive a hash key, increment a counter in the `this.known`